opensearch-project/documentation-website/_search-plugins/neural-sparse-search.md

 1. When using connectors to call remote service like SageMaker, the ingestion/search fails due to remote connector throttling exception.
 How to mitigate this?

-- Please modify the connector [`client_config`]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/blueprints/#configuration-parameters) to decrease the `max_connection` to prevent max concurrent connection exceeds the threshold of remote service.
+- Modify the connector [`client_config`]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/blueprints/#configuration-parameters) to decrease the `max_connection` to prevent max concurrent connection exceeds the threshold of remote service.
 You can also modify the retry settings to flatten the request spike during ingestion.

 > **_NOTE:_**  For versions before OpenSearch 2.15, the SageMaker throttling exception will be thrown as `"error": {
           "type": "status_exception",